featurevisor/featurevisor/docs/features.md

 # ...
 ```

-This will make sure that `checkoutPromo` feature can be allowed to be evaluated as enabled by the SDKs if `checkoutRedesign` feature is also enabled against the same context.
+This will make sure that `checkoutPromo` feature can continue its evaluation by the SDKs if `checkoutRedesign` feature is enabled against the same context first.

 It is possible to have multiple features defined as required for a feature.
 Furthermore, you can also require the feature(s) to be evaluated as a specific variation: